 - Fresh ideas may be harder to come by, as outsiders and non-family members within the business may find it more difficult to join the closed-loop of family decision-makers.

 - Unfair business practices, such as having a little-to-no system of meritocracy in place, tends to emerge in family-owned businesses where the succession of the company is all but guaranteed to the next family member in line.
 This can deter talented candidates and employees who otherwise would be motivated to excel and move up within the organization.
 Moreover, unqualified or ill-equipped family members can become leaders, which results in mediocre business performance.

 - Leadership succession may become a source of serious conflict if clear guidelines have not been established well in advance.
 Squabbles between siblings and other key members in the company can create permanent rifts in family relationships.

 - Too much family tradition and common upbringing may promote closed-mindedness, intensify the resistance to change, and impede both creativity and outside-the-box thinking.
 Family-owned businesses are less likely to innovate unless they bring in outside help to stir up the environment.

 - Leaders may encounter a reluctance in making important decisions that negatively impact a family member.
-If a family member who's an employee or partner isn't pulling his weight or isn't delivering on promises made, it'll be a tough conversation when it comes down to addressing a potential change in position for that person.
+If a family member who's an employee or partner isn't pulling their weight or isn't delivering on promises made, it'll be a tough conversation when it comes down to addressing a potential change in position for that person.